 As a parent, would you be willing to give more money to one child than another?
 If you are willing to offer your adult children money, you are not alone.
 Nearly 75% of parents are helping their children financially.

 Many parents provide financial assistance to their adult children, but what happens when gifts aren’t handed out equally?
+Is it ever okay for parents to give more money to one child?
 What happens when parents keep giving more money to one child?
 What happens when sibling favoritism continues into adulthood?

 Children can grow into angry, frustrated adults.
 Imagine yourself in the same situation.
 How would you feel if your parents gave money to one child without ever offering to help you?